eagletrt/handcart-sw/docs/main.md

 The mapping between the Amphenol connector and the others is self-explanatory,I’m not going to talk about it.

+### The handcart wiring & PCB connectors
+All the Shutdown cables in the wiring have purple color

 ## The shutdown circuit

 The shutdown circuit is generated from the PSU, then it passes through the mushroom, to a relay which is controlled by the rasp, then TO_CHARGER, which is the interlock of the connector of the brusa, and then FROM_CHARGER to BMS’s SD, then out of the BMS, to the TSMS key, then in to the BMS again to the airs.